llabend/laura-abend/work-samples.md

 ## Quick Stats
 - **✅ 137 completed stories**
 - **🧑🏻‍💻 665 GitHub contributions**
+- **🗣️ 3 Engineering Conferences**

 ## Surface Profile Development

-Passionate about making internal tools the best they can be for co-workers, I led discovery conversations for improving Surface Profile Development.
+Passionate about making internal tools the best they can be for fellow co-workers, I led discovery conversations for improving Surface Profile Development.
 After a half-day workshop in March 2022 and continued conversations with our primary stakeholders, I created the appropriate initiative, epics, and stories to encapsulate the work.

+---
+#### Discovery Meeting Whiteboard
 ![Sticky notes on a virtual whiteboard](/assets/surface-profile-development-workshop-notes.png "Surface Profile Development Workshop Notes")

+---
+#### Jira Initiative

 ![Jira Initiative outlining the details of Surface Profile Development Project](/assets/surface-profile-development-initiative.png "Jira Initiative")